An Energy Sharing Mechanism Considering Network Constraints and Market Power Limitation: Improved energy Sharing Mechanism

 \begin{proposition} For every prosumer $i\in \mathcal{I}$, denote its modified objective \eqref{eq:modified-obj.1} as $\tilde \Gamma_i(p,b)$, and recall $J_i(p_i)=c_ip_i^2 +d_i p_i$.
 The following inequality holds at the unique GNE $(\bar p,\bar b)$ of the improved energy sharing game \eqref{eq:modified-obj}: \bq \tilde \Gamma_i (\bar p,\bar b) \le J_i(D_i), ~\forall i\in \mathcal{I} \eq \end{proposition}

 Proposition \ref{Thm:prop-3} is proved in Appendix \ref{apen-4}.
 It shows that prosumer $i \in \mathcal{I}$'s cost in the energy sharing market is no more than its cost under self-sufficiency.
-Essentially, the improved sharing mechanism achieves Pareto improvement over self-sufficiency and thus leaves \emph{no} prosumer worse off.
+Essentially, the improved sharing mechanism achieves a Pareto improvement over self-sufficiency and thus leaves \emph{no} prosumer worse off.
+Thus, prosumer $i \in \mathcal{I}$ always has the incentive to implement $q_i$ as requied by the platform.
+A contract can be signed beforehand that prosumers who are not responding accordingly will face a high penalty or be barred from the market.
+If one prosumer has an equipment failure, we can exclude that prosumer from the energy sharing market and let the other prosumers bid again.
+We will show later that it only takes a few seconds for the proposed bidding algorithm to converge to a new equilibrium.